How to Become an Artist

 Fine art fits in to this group and can be branched out into its own different specialisms.
 Fine art is often funded by various bodies for the important role it plays in society but it is often difficult to determine exactly what this is.
 Fine art is often praised for challenging the way society is run, providing an intellectual form of entertainment and a much needed outlet for society’s emotional exasperations.

 In the UK alone, the creative and cultural industries were known to employ 678,480 people working in 74,640 businesses in 2012.
-Of these, a significant number were employed within the art and design industry specifically.
+Of these, a significant number were employed within the design industry specifically.
+These included the following discrete disciplines: advertising design, computer game design, costume design, exhibition design, fashion and footwear design, industrial design, interactive design, interior design, product design, textile design and graphic design.
+Breaking the headline statistics down to extract those relative to design alone reveals that in 2012: There were 193,969 people working in the design industry, of which:

 It’s difficult to provide figures for fine artists as starting a career is generally slow; however, many of those employed in the creative industries have a fine art degree which provides them with industry specific skills relevant to a number of varied professions.
 To focus on a career fine art, graduates usually have to take on full-time or art-time work alongside their career as an artist.
 With perseverance, however, you should aim to be working in your own studio and funding yourself through art within five or ten years of graduation.
 A few figures for fine art graduates in the UK are: